sirnuke/steambridge/documentation/tasks.md

   handful of C API calls, rather than all C/C++ API calls as it stands right now.
 * Write a GUI to handle downloading/configuring/etc of applications.
-* Add configured Windows games as Steam shortcuts automagically (it can be done!)
+* Add configured applications as Steam shortcuts automagically (it can be done!)
-* Consolidate paths/versions/etc to a single file.
-Right now, the location of SteamBridge deployment is hardcoded in various places.
-* Rename various references from 'games' to 'applications'.
-More technically accurate, which is the best kind of correct.
+* Handle WINEPREFIXESes.
+Right now everything just uses the default one.
+  It may be nice to have everything in it's own PREFIX.
+* Download applications through Wine, and automagically transfer them to Linux Steam.
+* vcrun2010, and friends.
+Should be done with some degree automation through SteamBridge, I think.
+* SteamBridge's bridge API as a pure C library?
+It shouldn't be that bad to wrap the Wine stuff such that it can be compiled and used stand alone.
+* It'd be nice to compare version string information between the Proxy and Bridge, and warn if they don't reasonably match.